 In 1990, following Iraq's

 coalition, which ultimately led to an increase in Islamic terrorism within the country, as well as attacks on western countries.

 After Prince Abdullah took control as acting King in 1995, he distanced the kingdom of Saudi from the US

 , and in 2003 refused to support the US

 and its allies in the Iraqi

 Abdullah officially ascended the throne, and became Saudi Arabia's king in 2005.
 Four years later, he issued a series of changes within the government, armed forces and other various ministries in an attempt at modernization, and also appointed the country's first female deputy minister.

 The Kingdom of Saudi Arabia, the largest country in the Middle East, is 95% desert, including the Rub' Al Khali, the biggest mass of sand on the planet.

-As a strictly Muslim land and home to both Medina and Mecca (Islam's holiest cities) each year an estimated two-million Muslims take part in the Hajj pilgrimage.
+As a strict Muslim land and home to both Medina and Mecca (Islam's holiest cities) each year an estimated two million Muslims take part in the Hajj pilgrimage.